arnrtx/arnrtx/README.md

 I am a QA Engineer and Python amateur from Belarus.

-- :telescope: I’m working as a Manual QA Engineer (web, mobile, desktop apps, API and databases).
+- :telescope: I’m working as a Manual QA Engineer (web, mobile, desktop apps, API and databases) for more than 5 years.

 - :seedling: Exploring Automation QA on Python.